 Africa Writes festival returns for the month of October!

-We are returning with a blended virtual and in-person programme from 1 – 30 September both online and at The British Library.
+We are returning with a blended virtual and in-person programme from 4 – 24 October hosted online, at 180 The Strand and The British Library.

 This year marks the ninth – and first biennial – edition of Africa Writes.
 Given the past year we’ve all endured, this year’s festival will be centred around the themes of Imagination, Pleasure and Activism.